Afrolumens Project home pageEnslavement

 There could be many reasons for wanting to sell an enslaved person anonymously, other than changing public sentiment.
 By having interested purchasers inquire of a third party, the seller avoided having to deal with insincere offers and supplying tedious details.
 It limited the number of persons knowing the seller's business and avoided potential rumors of personal or financial misfortune.
 Frequent travel for business kept some sellers away from their residence or business and therefore unable to field inquiries.
 Regardless of the reasons, anonymous slave sale advertisements could be found throughout nearly all decades of slave ownership in Pennsylvania.

-From the start, most slave sale ads followed a basic template: a brief descriptive lead-in ("A likely Negro man"), approximate age ("about 24 years of age"), selling points and or special skills ("understands her needle," "a baker by trade"), whether used to taking care of a family ("town" work) or farming ("country" work), health notes ("has had the small pox and measles"), and reason for the sale ("sold for want of employ").
+From the start, most advertisements offering enslaved persons for sale followed a basic template: a brief descriptive lead-in ("A likely Negro man"), approximate age ("about 24 years of age"), selling points and or special skills ("understands her needle," "a baker by trade"), whether used to taking care of a family ("town" work) or farming ("country" work), health notes ("has had the small pox and measles"), and reason for the sale ("sold for want of employ").
 Nearly all ads had all or most of these components, usually in that order, showing their popularity and frequency.

 Descriptive adjectives such as "strong," "stout," "sound," "healthy" and "young" are easily understood by the modern reader.
 The term "likely" indicated a pleasing appearance and physically attractive person, either a handsome male or a pretty female.
+It could also have been used to indicate an enslaved person who appeared highly able to perform expected tasks.
 "Lusty" meant vigorous, energetic and healthy.
 "Lad" and "boy" indicated a youthful male, up to about early 20s in age, while "fellow" could be used for any male above puberty.
 "Man" was generally reserved for any male older than his teens.
 The equivalent terms for adult females was "woman," with "girl" used for young females.
-"Wench" seemed to have been used for females in their mid-teens and up, basically those of childbearing age.
+"Wench" was used for females in their mid-teens and up, basically those of childbearing age.

 Youth dominates these listings.
 The majority of the persons advertised below were in their teens or early twenties: a prime age for forced labor.
 Some are young women or girls with children of their own, frequently the reason for their sale.
 Several young women were advertised for "breeding" purposes.